kumahq/kuma-website/app/_src/using-mesh/managing-ingress-traffic/builtin-listeners.md

 {% endtabs %}

 A `MeshGateway` can have any number of listeners, where each listener represents an endpoint that can accept network traffic.
-Note that the `MeshGateway` doesn’t specify which IP addresses are listened on; the `Dataplane` resource specifies that.
+Note that the `MeshGateway` doesn't specify which IP addresses are listened on; the `Dataplane` resource specifies that.

 To configure a listener, you need to specify at least the port number and network protocol.
 Each listener may also have its own set of {{site.mesh_product_name}} tags so that {{site.mesh_product_name}} policy configuration can be targeted to specific listeners.